-Where a boarder's room is to be searched permission must first be sought from either the College Welfare Manager, the Director of Student Experience or the Principal.
+Where a boarder's room is to be searched permission must first be sought from the Principal.
 Once given the boarder should be given the opportunity to conduct the search personally under direction from the member of staff present.
 If a boarder refuses to cooperate, and the circumstances are deemed to warrant a search by staff, then the room should be searched with at least two members of staff present throughout.
 Any suspicious items found should be deposited in a plastic bag, labelled and sealed.